karthiksreenivasanwork/KarthikSreenivasan.ShoppingCart/README.md

 # Shopping Cart Project
-`Shopping Cart` project created using Angular for the front end and .Net Core 5 (API) and Microsoft SQL Server for the backend.
+`Shopping Cart` project was created using Angular for the front end and .Net Core 5 (API) and Microsoft SQL Server for the backend.

 # Technology Stack Details
 - **Angular:** This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.